Atmosphere IoT Studio IDE

 Atmosphere Studio is a web-based integrated development environment (IDE) that allows users of all levels to easily build IoT products.

-To get started using Atmosphere Studio, view one of the many guides available on creating your first project.
+To get started using Atmosphere IoT Studio, check out one of the many guides available on creating your first project.

 Studio enables rapid development and ease-of-use by integrating each aspect of IoT development within a single location.

-Views are tabbed workspaces to build projects within Studio, and are displayed as visual diagrams for a project.
+Workspaces are organized in tabs based on their respective aspects to build projects within IoT Studio, and are displayed as visual diagrams for a project.
 They consist of a working area called the “canvas” to drag and drop elements from the Element Toolbox into to build the project.

-Views are categorized by their dedicated functions, and each aspect of project development is managed within their respective view.
-Click the view’s icon to move to that view.
+The workspace tabs are categorized by their dedicated functions, and each aspect of project development is managed within their respective tab.
+Click a tab’s icon to move to that section.

 |Where the embedded firmware is created.